 According to Marshall, we can speak of a dual aspect to the covenant.
 While the saving essence of the covenant is located in the invisible aspects, the covenant is truly administered in visible aspects.
 One can partake of the visible without partaking of the invisible and still in some sense belong to the covenant or be a covenant member.
 Apostates turn away from certain external benefits of the covenant, but they cannot turn away from the saving and invisible benefits of the covenant.
 This is the best way to understand passages that speak of new covenant members “falling away” from grace (Gal 5:4), from union with Christ (John 15:2), and from other benefits (Heb 6:4–6; 10:26–31; 2 Pet 2:21).
 This also makes the most sense of how to understand warning passages that threaten judgment on the church if they don’t repent (e.g., 1 Cor 10:1–22; Rev 2–3).
 These warnings are addressed to the visible church, which is presumed regenerate according to the judgment of charity, but from which hypocrites can still fall away.

-To summarize: we can distinguish between mystical or inward covenant membership and visible or external covenant membership.
+To summarize: we can distinguish between mystical (or inward, invisible) covenant membership and visible (or external) covenant membership.
 All who possess the latter, either by birth to Christian parents or by profession, should be viewed as also possessing the former until apostasy proves otherwise.
 Apostasy is from the reality of the latter and from the presumption of the former.

-It is worth noting in this connection that the Westminster Public Directory does call the children of Christians “Christians,” and describes them as federally holy before baptism:
+It is worth noting in this connection that the Westminster Directory for Publick Worship does call the children of Christians “Christians,” and describes them as federally holy before baptism:

 …That children, by baptism, are solemnly received into the bosom of the visible church, distinguished from the world, and them that are without, and united with believers; and that all who are baptized in the name of Christ, do renounce, and by their baptism are bound to fight against the devil, the world, and the flesh: That they are Christians, and federally holy before baptism, and therefore are they baptized.